History of the graphical user interface: Xerox PARC

 The Xerox Alto (1973) had an early graphical user interface.

 Engelbart's work directly led to the advances at Xerox PARC.
 Several people went from SRI to Xerox PARC in the early 1970s.

 In 1973, Xerox PARC developed the Alto personal computer.
 It had a bitmapped screen, and was the first computer to demonstrate the desktop metaphor and graphical user interface (GUI).
-Several thousand units were built and were heavily used at PARC, as well as other XEROX offices, and at several universities for many years.
+Several thousand units were built and were heavily used at PARC, and at other XEROX offices, and at several universities for many years.
 The Alto greatly influenced the design of personal computers during the late 1970s and early 1980s, notably the Three Rivers PERQ, the Apple Lisa and Macintosh, and the first Sun workstations.

-The modern WIMP GUI was first developed at Xerox PARC by Alan Kay, Larry Tesler, Dan Ingalls, David Smith, Clarence Ellis and a number of other researchers.
+The modern WIMP GUI was first developed at Xerox PARC by Alan Kay, Larry Tesler, Dan Ingalls, David Smith, Clarence Ellis and several other researchers.
 This was introduced in the Smalltalk programming environment.
 It used windows, icons, and menus (including the first fixed drop-down menu) to support commands such as opening files, deleting files, moving files, etc. In 1974, work began at PARC on Gypsy, the first bitmap What-You-See-Is-What-You-Get (WYSIWYG) cut and paste editor.
 In 1975, Xerox engineers demonstrated a graphical user interface "including icons and the first use of pop-up menus".

 In 1981 Xerox introduced a pioneering product, Star, a workstation incorporating many of PARC's innovations.
 Although not commercially successful, Star greatly influenced future developments, for example at Apple, Microsoft and Sun Microsystems.